RedMoon32/ShabeFramework/README.md

 ### Installation & Importing

-1. Just copy ShabeFramework.h from src folder to your project
+1. Just copy all the project to some directory in your project and do as in examples folder
 2. Link PThread library in your building system

 ### Usage